Souleymane Cissé (film director): Life and career

 In 1982, Cissé produced Finyé (Wind), which tells the story of dissatisfied Malian youth rising up against the establishment.
 This earned him his second Yenenga's Talon, at 1983's Fespaco.

 Between 1984 and 1987, he produced Yeelen (Light or Brightness), a coming-of-age film that won the Jury Prize at the 1987 Cannes Film Festival, becoming the first African film to win a prize in the festival's history.
 Often cited as his greatest work, Cissé stated in an interview for Cahiers du Cinéma that it was "in part made in opposition to European ethnographic films” and that he “wanted to make a response to an external perception, a perception by white technicians and academics, an alien perception."

 In 1995, he produced Waati (Time), which competed for the Palme d'Or at the 1995 Cannes Film Festival.

 In 2009, he filmed a comedy that talks about polygamy, inspired by his father, when he, his eight brothers, and his sister should leave their house in 1988.
 In the film, O Ka (Our House), he reminded the legal battle of his sisters when they were expelled from their house in Bamako.

-Cissé is president of UCECAO, the Union of Creators and Entrepreneurs of Cinema and Audiovisual Arts of Western Africa.
+Cissé was president of UCECAO, the Union of Creators and Entrepreneurs of Cinema and Audiovisual Arts of Western Africa.
 His younger brother is film director Alioune Ifra Ndiaye.

+Cissé was awarded the 'Carrosse d'Or' award at the 2023 Cannes Film Festival, a symbol of the pioneering quality of his films.
+The award disappeared from his home in Bamako and was reported stolen on 29 April 2024.
+The loss caused significant public distress in Mali, prompting calls for collective efforts to recover the trophy and reaffirm the nation's cultural pride.

+Death

+Cissé died at a clinic in Bamako, Mali on 19 February 2025, at the age of 84.
+Shortly before his death, he was scheduled to chair the "fiction feature film" jury at the 29th edition of Fespaco, on 22 February, in Ouagadougou, Burkina Faso.